ollysun/snippetchallenge/README.md

 }

-# To Get the  snippet
+# To Get the list of snippet
 GET https://snippetchallenge.mosesone.repl.co/snippet